 Need a coffee or fresh fruit after your refreshing waterfall plunge?
 Stop at the Laulima fruit stand next.
 Here they sell fresh fruits, smoothies and coffees all grown locally on their farm.
 Let’s support local and sustainability.

 Finally, the highlight of the back road to Hana is the Kipahulu entrance to Haleakala National Park.
-Inside this entrance are the Oheo Pools most commonly known as seven sacred pools and one of Maui’s most iconic hikes, the Pipiwai Trail.
+Inside this entrance is the Oheo Gulch aka seven sacred pools and one of Maui’s most iconic hikes, the Pipiwai Trail.

 The Oheo Pools are a tier of waterfalls that flow into pools and eventually into the ocean.
 On a calm day you are able to swim inside the pools.

 The Pipiwai Trail is a moderate hike that is 4 miles out and back.
 It takes anywhere from 2 to 4 hours to complete depending how long you stop and take it in.

 The rainforest trail starts near the National park visitors center and takes you past 2 waterfall outlooks, an ancient banyan tree, through a magical bamboo forest and eventually to the awe inspiring 400 foot Waimoku Falls.

 At last you’ve made it to Hana town.
 There are many adventures to have in Hana so I always recommend staying a night or two in Hana to be able to experience all that Hana has to offer.
 Your other option is to turn around and drive back the way you came or continue around the island on the Hana Highway a.k.a. road to Hana.